MLTorches/ButtServer/docs/index.md

 ## Butt Client
 If you are thinking, "wow much code" - you would be correct!

-Instead of writing all of this yourself, you should probably use the accompanying development package ButtClient instead, available on NuGet.
+Instead of writing all of this yourself (and more), you should probably use the accompanying development package ButtClient instead, available on NuGet.

 The code above would then simplify to:
 ```